dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

 # Functions
 * read data from Amsat boards
 * fill into a web site
-* deliver this website to a bowser using a local apache webserver installation
+* deliver this website to any bowser using a local apache webserver installation

-currently supported boards: Amsat-DL Downconverter V3d under construction: support of the Amsat-DL Upconverter V2.4
+currently supported boards: Amsat-DL Downconverter V3d

+under construction: support of the Amsat-DL Upconverter V2.4

 # software installation